About Food Grade Ethanol

 - The safe, non-toxic alternative to denatured alcohols for Jeweler's, crafters, hobbyists, and professionals.

 - Safe for use in kitchens, food service environments, nurseries, kennels, bathrooms, workshops, and laboratories.

 Culinary Solvent is Food Safe and Human Safe

 Used for thousands of years, the long term and short term health effects of small doses of nondenatured ethanol on the human body are known and understood.
-Culinary Solvent contains no additives, and the products made using it are safe for human consumption or application (on the skin).
+Culinary Solvent contains no additives, and the products made using it are safe for human consumption or topical application.

 Is Culinary Solvent the Same thing as Everclear?

 Why use food grade alcohol over denatured alcohol?